 Scrappy Products Utility Bag ($18.00) Scrappy Products is a Minnesota-based company that uses recycled and upcycled materials like eco-canvas made from recycled plastic bottles to create their sturdy pouches.
 The utility bag is the perfect size to use as a makeup bag or to keep your phone charger, ear buds, and other small electronic items corralled.
 The particular pattern I purchased is no longer available, but they have a wide range of geometric, Minnesota-themed, and dog breed designs.

-Stasher Quart Bag ($19.99) You know the drill—all the liquids and gels in your carry-on luggage need to be in 3-ounce or smaller containers and fit in a quart-sized bag.
-After years of dealing with plastic zip top bags that ripped in transit or wouldn't stay closed, I switched to a reusable silicon Stasher quart-sized bag and have never looked back.
+Stasher Reusable Bags (from $12.99) You know the drill—all the liquids and gels in your carry-on luggage need to be in 3-ounce or smaller containers and fit in a quart-sized bag.
+After years of dealing with plastic zip top bags that ripped in transit or wouldn't stay closed, I switched to a reusable silicon Stasher and have never looked back.
 It's incredibly sturdy, easy to wash (you can send it through the dishwasher), closes securely, and feels nicer than cramming all my stuff into a disposable plastic bag.
+The 28-ounce sandwich bag ($12.99) works well for corralling liquids in your carry-on, and I use a 4-cup bowl ($23.99) as a makeup bag since the stand up design makes it easy to access my items.
+If you want something a little fancier, the essentials bag ($26.99) was designed for use as a beauty bag and has faux quilted pattern.

 Under $50